42 North Social House Is Dexter's Most Ambitious Restaurant

 The building gets you first.
 42 North Social House sits at 7954 Ann Arbor Street in Dexter, in a 19th-century Arts and Crafts farmhouse that previously housed the Fillmore Bar & Grill.
 The bones are original.
 The woodwork is the kind that contractors don't produce anymore.
 Walking in, you notice the ceiling height, the light, the way the structure shapes the room before the food does.
 In a town of 4,500 people, this building is doing work that most restaurants in Ann Arbor would kill for.

 Owners Andy Copp and Jamie Schmunk opened 42 North with a concept that sounds simple and is hard to execute: a scratch kitchen that changes with the seasons, built around local sourcing, operating in a space that rewards lingering.
-About 100 seats inside, plus patio seating when the weather allows it.
+About 100 seats inside, plus patio when the weather allows.
 The name references the approximate latitude of Dexter, which is the kind of detail that lands differently in a small town than it would on South Main in Ann Arbor.
 Here, it reads as specific.
 We are at this latitude.
 We cook what grows at this latitude.

 The Menu